 Even better: If you find a Quora or Reddit (or other social site) thread that has no definitive answer provided, you can write about it, answering the question with your expert knowledge, and providing a link to a blog post on your site for more information.

 3. See what your competition is doing

 Inspiration can easily come from your competition if they’re doing a good job with their content.
 See what’s working for them, including what kind of content they’re sharing.
 Then, figure out how you can translate that to make it work for your brand.

 Moz recommends not attempting to one-up your competition’s efforts, though.
 You shouldn’t try to do the same thing but better – that’s not original.
 Inspiration is one thing, but mimicry or copying is another.

 For instance, perhaps the competitor’s blog is winning notice because it’s written in a distinctive voice with personality.
-Look at your own blogs in comparison: Is the tone bland or boring in contrast?
+Look at your own blog posts in comparison: Is the tone bland or boring in contrast?
 Is your subject matter dull?

 Google is a perfect place to gather inspiration, and it won’t cost you anything but a couple minutes.
 In fact, it’s as easy as opening up the search engine and using the search box.